Thesis Writing and Submission

 When you have completed the first draft (of a chapter, for example) put it aside for a day or two.
 Then, coming to it afresh, read it carefully for a final revision, making sure notation and symbols are uniform throughout and consistent with what you have used in other chapters.
 Look out for obscurities, duplication or omissions.
 Adequate marginal annotation of your manuscript will help the typist and minimise the number of corrections to the typescript.

 Proof read the typescript for typographical errors and accidental omissions.
 This requires the utmost care if the thesis is not to be spoiled by residual minor errors.
 Allow yourself enough time for this essential final stage; it cannot be hurried.
 You can expect your supervisor to read and comment on your first or second drafts in general terms, but not rewrite it for you.
 Remember, it is your thesis!

-The University provides some relevant documents which should be read earlier rather than later:
+The University provides some relevant documents which should be read in conjunction with this page:

 - Guide to Examinations for Higher Degrees by Research

 - University Calendar, Regulation 38 Governing Research Degrees

 You should note that, among other requirements, the University insists that the thesis have an abstract, a declaration regarding joint work, and a specification in the bibliography of the set of guidelines used - in your case this document.